-7.2.1 Dispatch Instructions for HDR Resources
+7.2.1 Dispatch Instructions for CMPs with HDR Resources

-The IESO will notify DRMPs with HDR resources that may be required for demand response by issuing a standby notice in the standby report, published to the private market participant report site.
-If required to provide demand response, the IESO will issue dispatch instructions to HDR resources in the form of an activation notice 2 hours and 30 minutes in advance of each dispatch hour.
-Activation notices will be published to the private market participant report site.
-The DRMP is not required to formally acknowledge the dispatch instruction.
+The IESO will notify CMPs with HDR resources that may be required for demand response by issuing a standby notice in the standby report, published to the private market participant report site.
+If required to provide demand response, the IESO will issue dispatch instructions to HDR resources in the form of an activation notice approximately 2 hours and 30 minutes in advance but not later than

+2 hours42 ahead of the start of the first dispatch hour to which it relates.
+Activation notices will be published to the confidential market participant report site.
+The CMP is not required to formally acknowledge the dispatch instruction.
 It is expected that the dispatch instructions will be followed unless the IESO has been notified that the HDR resource is unable to comply.